The 5 (7) Senses

 Hearing although it is one of the dominant senses is actually not that important when it comes to tasting.

-Think back to eating an apple, touch plays a part, picking up the apple and biting into it, hearing only really comes into play with the sound of biting the apple.
+Think back to eating an apple, touch plays a part, picking up the apple and biting into it, and hearing only really comes into play with the sound of biting the apple.

 This will give you the idea the apple is crisp and ripe as that crunch sound will only come from firm ripe fruit, a similar perception to the tactile feel given by the feel of the skin or again that first bite.